KickingTheTV/ciapp-alpha-docs/docs/tests/java.md

 ## Gradle

-Add the `ddTracerAgent` entry to the `configurations` task block and add the Datadog Java agent dependency, replacing `0.68.0` with the latest version of the agent.
+Add the `ddJavaAgent` entry to the `configurations` task block and add the Datadog Java agent dependency, replacing `0.68.0` with the latest version of the agent.

 {% highlight groovy %}
 configurations {